At Apex, we are committed to guiding our students to be equipped with skills necessary to be a Wildland Fire Fighter.

 S-185 Fire Entrapment Avoidance

-Upon completion of the S-185 course, the participant will be able to size up and evaluate potential fire entrapment situations and how to act accordingly to remove himself or herself safely from a potentially risky situation, deploy the necessary resources using safe and efficient strategies and tactics to prevent loss of life.
+Upon completion of the S-185 course, the participant will be able to size up and evaluate potential fire entrapment situations and how to act accordingly to remove them self safely from a potentially risky situation, deploy the necessary resources using safe and efficient strategies and tactics to prevent loss of life.

 The S185 is a one-time course that takes approximately 5 hours of instruction.